Including Your Marital Status on Your CV

 Employers are not allowed to ask about your marital status

-According to anti-discrimination laws, an employer is not allowed to ask you about your marital or relationship status.
+However, remember that, according to UK anti-discrimination laws, an employer is not allowed to ask you about your marital or relationship status.
 The same applies to questions about your plans to have children, your sexual orientation, religion, creed, race or nationality.
 An employer may only ask questions about topics relevant to assessing your suitability for the position.
 In this way, the law protects applicants from discrimination.

-In most cases, you don't need to mention your marital status or any other personal information unless the employer requires it (as could be the case in South Africa).
+To sum up, in most cases you don't need to mention your marital status or any other personal information unless the employer requires it (as could be the case in South Africa).
+Otherwise, leave the information off your CV and focus on making your CV shine through your skills, work experience and accomplishments.
+Below is a list of guiding tips to remember from this article:

 Share via: